 Greg MacDonald, CEO & Founder, Bathorium

-This is especially important if you’re selling across more than one channel; your technology should streamline the order fulfillment process, not complicate it.
+This is especially important if you’re selling across more than one channel; your technology should streamline the order fulfilment process, not complicate it.

-Choosing a fulfillment service with the right inventory management software is also critical.
-You should always have full visibility into inventory quantities on hand across fulfillment locations, as well as a system in place to prevent stockouts.
+Choosing a fulfilment service with the right inventory management software is also critical.
+You should always have full visibility into inventory quantities on hand across fulfilment locations, as well as a system in place to prevent stockouts.

 Overall, ecommerce businesses need to leverage technology that connects the upstream activities of purchasing and manufacturing to the downstream activities of sales and product demand to make more accurate purchasing and production decisions.